civicteam/docs.civic.com/civic-me/civic-me-profile.md

 ## civic.me profile library

-With [civic.me](https://civic.me) users can publish a public profile, with a custom name, headline and profile image selected from the user's NFTs.
+With [civic.me](https://civic.me) users can publish a public profile with a custom name, headline and profile image selected from their NFTs.
 The [Civic.me profile](https://www.npmjs.com/package/@civic/profile) library is provided to allow for easy retrieval of this profile data.
-By supplying a wallet address, [did](https://did.civic.com/) or (SNS name)[https://naming.bonfida.org/], a user's public civic.me profile data can easily be retrieved.
+By supplying a wallet address, [did](https://did.civic.com/) or (.sol domain)[https://naming.bonfida.org/] a user's public civic.me profile data can easily be retrieved.

 ## Library Usage